hancockbuild/scheduled-content-block/README.md

 - v0.0.1: Initial alpha release.
 - v0.0.2: Fixed issue with the scheduled date/time not lining up with the set local time on WordPress.
 - v0.0.3: Cleaned up the date/time display in the editor.
+- v0.0.4: Added optional integration to the Breeze cache plugin to purge the cache when content is scheduled to go live and when it is scheduled to be removed.